Developing your Startup DNA

 - How do you look and/or sound different from everyone else?

 - How can you make this more apparent?

 When you are explaining your idea to people, use elements of your Startup DNA to see what sticks.
 I find that sharing the story behind the idea tends to work really well, along with the short term vision or mission (sometimes the big vision or mission can be a little bit much for people to comprehend in the early days).

 See how people respond and use their feedback (e.g. questions, or information relay) to critique the way you pitch your idea.

 Your startup DNA provides the base concepts that will help to develop your culture, brand and strategy as your idea develops.

-We will be posting more on these three topics in the future, so make sure you're signed up to our community to be kept in the loop.
+We'll be posting more on culture, brand and strategy in the future, so make sure you're signed up to our community to be kept in the loop.